 Tip 2: Copenhagen

 A foodie experience to remember!
 This is what Copenhagen offers its visitors.
-The nordic eatery has three locations on the island, Canggu, Berawa and Perereran.
-It writes on its door ‘Island rituals with a Scandic spin’.
+The Nordic eatery has three locations on the island: Canggu, Berawa, and Pererenan.
+It has ‘Island rituals with a Scandic spin’ written on its door.

 The concept behind Copenhagen is simple but delicious, like the Scandinavian lifestyle.
 Build your own breakfast and make it as small or big as you want.
-Eggs, dairy, protein, bakery&treats, 25 dishes to choose from.
+With eggs, dairy, protein, and bakery treats, there are 25 dishes to choose from.

-The lunch shows off a variety of Smørrebrød, a traditional Scandinavian open face sandwich, usually buttered rye bread with cold cuts, meat, fish, spreads and garnish.
+The lunch menu shows off a variety of smørrebrød, a traditional Scandinavian open-faced sandwich, usually made with buttered rye bread and cold cuts, meat, fish, spreads, and garnish.

 - Daily: 6 am to 6 pm